SeyaSchmassmann/nlp-project/documentation.md

 ##### Training Time

 The training time of the finetuned model is significantly higher, taking over a minute.
 The other models were trained in 14.6 respectively 7.6 seconds.
 Seing as the finetuned model is trained with 200 trees, increased training time is expected.
+The models were trained on NVIDIA Quadro P5000 GPU.

 <img src="resources/randomForest_training_time.png" height="300" />